CamH04/AlbaSoftwareWebsite/articleswebsite/site/public/articles/apmvsacpi.md

 ## Intro To ACPI (Advanced Configuration and Power Interface)

 The ACPI standard was birthed in 1996 as a standardised abstraction for an operating system to manage power states instead of having to use direct BIOS calls.
 ACPI replaces the APM spec as it allows for more dynamic and intelligent power management schemes when compared to APM.
-This all stem from ACPI handing control to the OS.
+This all stems from ACPI handing control to the OS.

 The OS can manage separate components power state, this is done by having a set of ACPI tables in which the hardware is ID’d as well as its specifications being inserted into these tables, these are the tables the OS interacts with to understand in what way to manage power states for the hardware.
 There are many sets of tables some of them being optional, I will only cover the ones listed as required by arm64 systems in the linux kernel as of Oct 2020 [Link Here](https://web.archive.org/web/20201020091509/https://www.kernel.org/doc/html/latest/arm64/acpi_object_usage.html).